 9. Best Stain Removal For Grimy Glass Bakeware

 Looking for the absolute best way to get the gunk out of your glass bakeware?
+In some desperate cases one might just use a liquid laundry detergent, but PLEASE don’t go that way.
 This is a tested stain removal hack for glass bakeware and it was found that baking soda and dish soap were the most effective.
 Who knew?

 10. Effortless Calcium Build-Up Stain Removal Hack